Food and Journeys®

 Helpful tips

 • You can use the same pan for cooking the chicken and the soup.
-Just remove the liquid once the chicken is done and pour the oil to start with the soup.
+Just transfer the liquid once the chicken is done and pour the oil to start with the soup.

 • Use your fingers to rub the achiote seeds together and get as much color from them into the water.